apache/yunikorn-core/README.md

 ## How can I get involved?

 We welcome any form of contributions, code, documentation or even discussions.
 To get involved, please read following resources.
+- Logging an issue or improvement use the [Reporting an issue Guide](docs/reporting-issues.md).
 - Before you contributing code or documentation to YuniKorn, please read our [Developer Guide](docs/developer-guide.md).
 - When you are coding use the [Coding Guidelines](docs/coding-guidelines.md).
 - Please read [How to Contribute](docs/how-to-contribute.md) to understand the procedure and guidelines of making contributions.